bethanygrimm/exoplanet-discovery/README.md

 <code>curl localhost:5000/debug</code>
 A simple curl command used to ensure the Flask app is up and running.
 Sample output:<br>
 <code>Hello, world!</code><br><br>

+<h2>Kubernetes</h2>
+Kubernetes (k8s) is a powerful container orchestration platform that automates the deployment, scaling, and management of distributed applications.
+In this exoplanet web app, Kubernetes organizes and manages the three key components—the Flask API, the Redis database, and the worker service—by running them in separate containers, or pods, within a cluster.
+This setup enables easy updates, fault tolerance, as well scalability.

+Deployments are used in this app to maintain the state of services by managing pod replicas.
+NodePort servicesare utilized, as well, to expose the containerized applications externally.
+To provide clean, user-friendly access, an Ingress is present to route external HTTP requests internally.
+In this app, Ingress also exposes the Flask API publicly through subdomain-based URLs.

+<h3>Publicly accessible routes:</h3>
+(to use each URL, substitute <subdomain> with 'itstylerbabess'.
+This username is how TACC uniquely identifies and maps traffic to specific app.)

 <h2>Logging and Unit Testing</h2>
 This program includes docstrings and logs.
 Logs for a certain container may be accessed with <code>docker logs [container_ID]</code>, where [container_ID] may be found from the command <code>docker ps</code>.<br>